Specifically, the law prevents the following:

 How to comply with SOPIPA?

-If a business is covered by SOPIPA, there are a few steps to take to make sure that the business is compliant with the law.
-First and foremost is to make sure that the data collected is not sold or used to advertise services.
-Furthermore, ensure that the business has a procedure where schools can request student data to be deleted and that the business can follow through on the request.
+If your business is covered by SOPIPA, there are a few steps you should take in order to make sure that you are in compliance with the law.
+First and foremost is to make sure that the data you collect is not sold or used to advertise your services.
+Furthermore, ensure that you have a procedure whereby schools can request that student data be deleted and that you can follow through on the request.

-To best comply with the regulations under SOPIPA, understand what data is collected, why it is being collected, and how it is being used.
-This should also be communicated clearly in a privacy policy and in any contract that is made between the business (the vendor) and the school.
-Also be sure to apply robust and modern security practices to protect the student data that the business maintains.
+To best comply with the regulations under SOPIPA, you need to understand what data you are collecting, for what reason it is being collected, and how it is being used.
+This should also be communicated clearly in your privacy policy and in any contract that is made between you (the vendor) and the school.
+Also be sure to apply robust and modern security practices to protect the student data that you maintain.

 Want to Read More?